 Graduate students have access to a variety of resources for the purposes of conducting their responsibilities.
-These privileges include photocopying, supplies, phones, mail, and computers.
+These privileges include photocopying, supplies, mail, and computers.
 These resources are to be used exclusively for the purpose of conducting your appointment responsibilities and are not to be used for personal purposes.

 - Photocopying Photocopiers are located in WA 345, 304, and 331.
 All graduate students are assigned a personal access code.
 This code can be used for personal copying, including any copies related to course work.
 Students will be assessed a per-copy charge for these copies on a monthly basis.
 Students needing to make copies to fulfill their research responsibilities should contact their advisor for a research code.
 This research code should not be used for course-related copying.
 Theses or dissertation final copies should be made on the personal access code or off-site. - Mail It is a violation of state law to use the mail service or departmental envelopes for personal business.
-Any surveys requiring mailings and/or return mailings to the department must be approved by the department head. - Telephones Telephones are available in the graduate student offices, but do not have long distance service.
-To use long distance service for research purposes, gain approval from your major advisor and contact the main office.
-Long distance personal calls on departmental phones are strictly forbidden. - Computers Computers are available for graduate student use in the lab located in WA 400.
+Any surveys requiring mailings and/or return mailings to the department must be approved by the department head. - Computers Some computers may be available for graduate student use in the lab located in WA 400.
 These computers are to be used for professional use only.
 Please do not install software or store files on the hard drives of lab computers.
 This includes translation programs, long distance telephone programs, and music downloading software.
 Report any malfunctioning computers to computer services personnel in WA 327E.
 The undergraduate computer lab located on the third floor is reserved for use by undergraduate students.
 Graduate students are encouraged to purchase a personal computer for their own use.
 All graduate student offices are networked.
 See the computer services personnel in WA 327E for network card specifications and assistance in connecting your personal computer to the network.

 • Travel - The department encourages professional development of its graduate students through participation at professional meetings.
 Budget permitting, students presenting a paper at a professional meeting are provided a travel stipend which is determined by the department head.
-Students should seek external funding to assist in their travel expenses from sources such as the AAEA Foundation, KSU Graduate Student Association, etc. Prior to traveling, students should seek approval from the department head.
-Students traveling to meetings must complete a travel request form and obtain approval from the department head prior to traveling.
+Students should seek external funding to assist in their travel expenses from sources such as the AAEA Foundation, KSU Graduate Student Association, etc. Students traveling to meetings must complete a travel request form and obtain approval from the department head prior to traveling.
 Travel request forms may be obtained from Mary Winnie in WA 344.
 Airline tickets cannot be purchased prior to obtaining travel approval, and flights must be booked through Mary Winnie.
 If they are not, their cost cannot be reimbursed.
 Travel reimbursement requires original receipts for motel, registration, ground transportation, and airline tickets.